Dino-1337/AmbedkarGPT-Intern-Task/readme.md

 ## 🏆 Quick Wins

-Small chunks (250/50) rocked it, especially on:
+Small chunks (250/50) was produced better results in this dataset, especially on:

-- Precision@3
+- Precision
 - Faithfulness
 - Clean retrieval

-Medium & Large were okay on word-matching (ROUGE/BLEU) but worse on staying real and adding noise.
+Medium & Large were okay on word-matching (ROUGE/BLEU) but slightly worse on staying real and adding noise.

 **Final tip:** Go with 250/50 splitting to cut hallucinations and get top retrieval.